yehjxraymond/geeksg-blog/content/blog/complete-guide-to-buying-bitcoin-ethereum-or-other-cryptocurrencies-in-singapore.md

 title: Complete guide to buying Bitcoin, Ethereum or other cryptocurrencies in Singapore
 publishedDate: 2020-08-31T12:26:48.846Z
-description: Buying bitcoin, ethereum or other cryptocurrencies has gotten easier since the first time I bought them.
-In this guide, I'll compare some of the exchanges that I use and help you select your go to exchange depending on your profile.
+description: Buying your first Bitcoin, Ethereum or other cryptocurrencies is scary.
+Apart from the vast selection of coins, you have to worry about which is the best exchange to buy from.
+In this guide, I'll compare some of the exchanges that I use and help you select your go-to exchange depending on your profile.
 featured: true
-img: ../../static/images/bitcoin-crypto-credit-card.png
+img: ../../static/images/bitcoin-background.png
 imgAlt: Welcome to decentralized finance
 tags:
   - blockchain